-Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 DDS full time Prescribed Period Submission period DDS part time 60% Prescribed Period Subm Submission n period DDS part time 40% Prescribed Period Submission period for this purpose, South-East Scotland is the areas covered by the Borders.
-Fife and Lothian Health Boards.
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 DDS full time Prescribe ed Period Submission period DDS part time 60% Prescribed Period Submission n period DDS part time 40% Prescribed Period Submission period

-95. The thesis length should be no more than 60,000 words.
+101. The thesis length should be no more than 60,000 words.
 Material to be included in a thesis may be published before the thesis is submitted.
 The thesis must record the fact of such publication.
 The thesis must conform to the Postgraduate Research Degree Assessment Regulations.